About Us

 Student Disability Services’ goals are:

-• To provide a welcoming, encouraging, and empowering environment for students with disabilities;
+• To provide a welcoming, inclusive, and empowering environment for students with disabilities;

-• To foster an institutional climate supportive of success to students with disabilities where students are recognized for their abilities rather than their disabilities;
+• To foster an institutional climate supportive of success for students with disabilities where students are recognized for their abilities and strengths;

 • To increase retention and graduation rates for students with disabilities.

-• An individual with a disability is defined as someone with a physical or mental impairment that impacts a major life activity.
-Disabilities can be visible (such as someone who uses a wheelchair, a person who uses hearing aids, or someone using a cane to navigate campus who has low vision).
-However, the majority of disabilities are invisible and include conditions such as learning disorders, mental health diagnoses such as major depression, or a chronic health condition or illness).
+• An individual with a disability is defined under the ADA as someone with a physical or mental impairment that impacts a significant life activity.
+Disabilities can be visible (such as someone who uses a wheelchair or someone using a cane to navigate campus who has low vision).
+However, the majority of disabilities are invisible and may include individuals with learning and cognitive disabilities, mental health diagnoses, and chronic health conditions.

-• Whether your disabilities are visible or invisible, temporary or chronic, SDS will work with individuals to create accommodations that provide them access and participation in all UMBC has to offer.
-An interactive, individualized intake meeting with an SDS disability specialist to discuss access needs and campus resources is provided for all students seeking ADA accommodations due to disability challenges and access barriers.
+• Whether your disabilities are visible or invisible, temporary or chronic, SDS will work with individuals to create accommodations that provide them access and participation in all UMBC offers.
+An interactive, individualized intake meeting with an SDS disability specialist to discuss access needs and campus resources is provided for all students seeking ADA/Section 504 accommodations due to disability challenges and access barriers in the higher education environment.

-• Proctored exams outside of the classroom, note-taking assistance, sign language interpreters, transcription, assistive and adaptive technology, and accessible campus housing are all examples of accommodations coordinated by SDS to support students with disabilities at UMBC.
+• Proctored exams outside the classroom, note-taking assistance, sign language interpreters, transcription, assistive and adaptive technology, and accessible campus housing are all accommodations coordinated by SDS to create access for students with disabilities at UMBC.

-• Please navigate to the SDS website’s “Getting Started” menu to begin registration for services.
+• Please navigate the SDS website’s “Getting Started” menu to begin service registration.

 student_services